The down/up crossing properties of weighted Markov branching processes: Abstract

 \section{Abstract}

-We consider the down/up crossing property of weighted Markov branching processes .
-The joint probability distribution of multi crossing numbers of such processes are obtained by using a new method.
-In particular, for Markov branching processes, the probability distribution of death number is given and for bulk-arrival queueing model, the joint probability distributions of service number and arrival number is also given.
+We consider the weighted Markov branching processes which stops at state $0$.
+The joint probability distribution of fixed range crossing numbers of such processes is obtained by using a new method.
+In particular, the probability distribution of total death number is given for Markov branching process and the joint probability distributions of the total number of customers who ever been served and the total number of customers who ever entered the system are also given for bulk-arrival queueing systems.

-\parbox[b]{26.75pc}{{ }} { {\bf Keywords:} Weighted Markov branching process; Down crossing; Up crossing; joint probability distribution.}
+\parbox[b]{26.75pc}{{ }} { {\bf Keywords:} Weighted Markov branching process; Down crossing; Up crossing; Joint probability distribution.}

-[1]{ \parbox[b]{24.75pc}{ AMS 2000 Subject Classification: Primary 60J27 Secondary 60J35 {\uppercase{#1}}} } [2]{ \parbox[b]{24.75pc}{ AMS 2000 SUBJECT CLASSIFICATION: PRIMARY {\uppercase{#1}}\\ \phantom{ AMS 2000 SUBJECT CLASSIFICATION: } SECONDARY {\uppercase{#2}}} }
+[1]{ \parbox[b]{20.75pc}{ AMS 2000 Subject Classification: Primary 60J27 Secondary 60J35 {\uppercase{#1}}} } [2]{ \parbox[b]{24.75pc}{ AMS 2000 SUBJECT CLASSIFICATION: PRIMARY {\uppercase{#1}}\\ \phantom{ AMS 2000 SUBJECT CLASSIFICATION: } SECONDARY {\uppercase{#2}}} }

 \ams{60J27}{60J35}

 { \bf 1.
 Introduction}

 The ordinary Markov branching processes (MBPs) play an important role in the classical field of stochastic processes.
 Some related references are Harris\cite{Harr63}, Athreya and Ney\cite{AKN72}, Asmussen and Hering\cite{ASHH83}.